savedkeystrokes/savedkeystrokes.github.io/_posts/2017-11-15-tools-i-cannot-spell-or-do-grammar-good.md

 ---
-layout: post
-title: "tools: I cannot spell or do grammar good!"
+title: "Tools: I cannot spell or do grammar good!"
 ---

 # tools: I cannot spell or do grammar good!